 - A. After the answer has been received (or after 60 days following the filing of the Complaint if no answer is received) the Commission shall, within 60 days, invite the parties to voluntarily participate in a fact-finding conference concerning the dispute.
-The parties shall respond to the invitation to participate in a fact-finding conference within 30 days of being invited to participate. - B. If either of the parties agree to participate in a fact-finding conference, the parties shall meet with a Commission member at a location mutually agreeable to the parties within 30 days of the agreement to participate.
+The parties shall respond to the invitation to participate in a fact-finding conference within 30 days of being invited to participate. - B. If either of the parties agree to participate in a fact-finding conference, the parties shall meet with one (1) Commission member (who shall be designated by the Chairman of the Commission) at a location mutually agreeable to the parties within 30 days of the agreement to participate.
 Each party will be invited at the fact-finding conference to present evidence and documents relevant to the complaint.
-The fact-finding conference will not be a public event, and no record of the conference will be created, excepting the findings of fact detailed in Subsection 3C.
+The fact-finding conference will not be a public event, and no record of the conference will be created, excepting the findings of fact detailed in Subsection 3.C., below. - C. The parties shall notify the Commission of whether the fact-finding conference resulted in a resolution of the complaint.
+In the event the complaint is resolved, the Commission shall notify the parties that the complaint has been dismissed.
+In the event the complaint is not resolved through the fact-finding conference, then the Commission member with whom the parties met shall, within 30 days after the meeting, prepare findings of fact and a conclusion as to whether the Commission member finds, by a preponderance of the evidence, that an unlawful practice has occurred.